trento-project/ansible/examples/install-agents/README.md

-This example portraits the deployment of some agent nodes.
+This example portrays the deployment of some agent nodes.
 In this deployment:
  - hana01: Agent deployment
  - hana02: Agent deployment